Mambele: Description

 The mambele consists of an iron blade with a curved back section and rearward spike.
 It can be used in close combat as a hatchet or dagger, or more typically as a throwing weapon.
 It usually consists of four blades, three on top and one on the side.
 The curved hook was used to keep the weapon in the victim, and if pulled out, caused further damage.
-It is about 56 cm in length.
+It is typically about 56 cm in length.
 These African iron weapons are thrown with a rotatory motion, and can inflict deep wounds with their projecting blades.

 The mambele is also known as: